 Abstract: The information collection requirements in the request are essential to carry out the intent of the 1996 Act.

-The information collection concerns a proposal received by USDA for a national research and promotion program for the softwood lumber industry.
-The program would be financed by an assessment on softwood lumber domestic manufacturers and importers and would be administered by a board of industry members selected by the Secretary.
-The program would provide for an exemption for the first 15 million board feet of softwood lumber shipped by domestic manufacturers within the United States or imported into the United States during the year.
-A referendum will be held among eligible domestic manufacturers and importers to determine whether they favor implementation of the program prior to it going into effect.
-The purpose of the program would be to help build the market for softwood lumber.
+The information collection concerns a new, national research and promotion program for the softwood lumber industry.
+The program will be financed by an assessment on softwood lumber domestic manufacturers and importers and administered by a board of industry members selected by the Secretary.
+The program provides for an exemption for the first 15 million board feet of softwood lumber shipped by domestic manufacturers within the United States or imported into the United States during the year.
+A referendum was held May 23 through June 10, 2011, among eligible domestic manufacturers and importers to determine whether they favor implementation of the program prior to it going into effect.
+Sixty-seven percent of those voting in the referendum, representing 80 percent of the volume represented in the referendum, favored implementation of the program.
+The purpose of the program is to help build the market for softwood lumber.

 In summary, the information collection requirements under the program concern Board nominations, the collection of assessments, and referenda.
-For Board nominations, domestic manufacturers and importers interested in serving on the Board would be asked to submit a "Nomination Form" to the Board indicating their desire to serve or to nominate another industry member to serve on the Board.
-Interested persons could also submit a background statement outlining qualifications to serve on the Board.
-Except for the initial Board nominations, domestic manufacturers and importers would have the opportunity to submit a "Nomination Ballot" to the Board where they would vote for candidates to serve on the Board.
-Nominees would also have to submit a background information form, "AD-755," to the Secretary to ensure they are qualified to serve on the Board.
+For Board nominations, domestic manufacturers and importers interested in serving on the Board must submit a "Nomination Form" to the Board indicating their desire to serve or to nominate another industry member to serve on the Board.
+Interested persons may also submit a background statement outlining qualifications to serve on the Board.
+Except for the initial Board nominations, domestic manufacturers and importers will have the opportunity to submit a "Nomination Ballot" to the Board where they will vote for candidates to serve on the Board.
+Nominees must also submit a background information form, "AD-755," to the Secretary to ensure they are qualified to serve on the Board.

-Regarding assessments, domestic manufacturers and importers who ship or import less than 15 million board feet annually could submit a request, "Application for Exemption from Assessments," to the Board for an exemption from paying assessments.
-Domestic manufacturers and importers would be asked to submit a "Shipment/ Import Report" that would accompany their assessments paid to the Board and report the quantity of softwood lumber shipped domestically or imported during the applicable period, the quantity exported from the United States, the quantity for which assessments were paid, and the country of export (for imports).
-Domestic manufacturers who ship less than 15 million board feet annually and are exempt from paying assessments would not be required to submit this report.

-Additionally, only importers who pay their assessments directly to the Board would be required to submit this report.
-As previously mentioned, the majority of importer assessments would be collected by Customs.
-Customs would remit the funds to the Board and the other information would be available from Customs (i.e., country of export, quantity of softwood lumber imported).
-Finally, domestic manufacturers and importers who would qualify as 100 percent organic under the NOP and are not a split operation could submit an "Organic Exemption Form" to the Board and request an exemption from assessments.
-Importers could also request a refund of any assessments paid to Customs.
+Regarding assessments, domestic manufacturers and importers who ship or import less than 15 million board feet annually may submit a request, "Application for Exemption from Assessments," to the Board for an exemption from paying assessments.
+Domestic manufacturers and importers must submit a "Shipment/Import Report" that will accompany their assessments paid to the Board and report the quantity of softwood lumber shipped domestically or imported during the applicable period, the quantity exported from the United States, the quantity for which assessments were paid, and the country of export (for imports).
+Domestic manufacturers who ship less than 15 million board feet annually and are exempt from paying assessments do not have to submit this report.
+Additionally, only importers who pay their assessments directly to the Board must submit this report.
+As previously mentioned, the majority of importer assessments will be collected by Customs.
+Customs will remit the funds to the Board and the other information will be available from Customs (i.e., country of export, quantity of softwood lumber imported).
+Finally, domestic manufacturers and importers who qualify as 100 percent organic under the NOP and are not a split operation may submit an "Organic Exemption Form" to the Board and request an exemption from assessments.
+Importers may also request a refund of any assessments paid to Customs.

-There would also be an additional burden on domestic manufacturers and importers voting in referenda.
-The referendum ballot, which represents the information collection requirement relating to referenda, is addressed in a final rule on referendum procedures which is published separately in this issue of the Federal Register.
+There will also be an additional burden on domestic manufacturers and importers voting in referenda.
+The referendum ballot, which represents the information collection requirement relating to referenda, was addressed in a final rule on referendum procedures which was published in the Federal Register on April 22, 2011 (76 FR

-Information collection requirements that are included in this proposal include:
+Information collection requirements that are included in this rule include:

-(1) NOMINATION FORM
+(1) Nomination Form